-Every month, my friends and I present acoustic music parties in secret locations around the SF Bay Area.
+Every month, my friends and I present acoustic music parties in secret locations around the San Francisco Bay Area.
 100% of the audience donations go to the musicians.

 Recently, I was surprised to learn that some of the new, major players in the house show scene don’t compensate the musicians who play their shows.
 To me, this goes totally against the tradition of house concerts.
 The fact that they don’t promote who will be at any given show just underscores their belief that their gimmick, their system, their platform is more important than the musicians.